SU-SWS/decanter-web/content/_components/composite-card.md

         "card_super_headline": "This is a super headline",
         "card_headline": "Headline goes here",
         "card_allow_headline_link": false,
-        "card_body": "<p>This is a card with a self-hosted video that autoplays and keeps looping.
-This example has a button link as the call-to-action.
-The video container has the <i>.su-aspect-ratio</i> class which restricts the video's aspect ratio to the default 16:9.</p>", "card_link": "https://stanford.edu",
+        "card_body": "<p>This variant allows for a self-hosted video to be displayed.
+In this example, the video autoplays and loops, and it has a button link as the call-to-action.
+The example video container has the <i>.su-aspect-ratio</i> class which restricts the video's aspect ratio to the default 16:9.</p>", "card_link": "https://stanford.edu",
         "card_cta_attributes": "rel='nofollow noopener'",
         "card_cta_label": "",